oVirt/ovirt-site/source/feature/template-versions.html.md

 *   PUT: (update a template version)

-only version name can be updated. no update is supported for version section in 3.4 for base id nor numbering.
+Only the version name can be updated.
+No update is supported for version section in 3.4 for base template id nor numbering.

 VMs usecase for a vm - template id field continues to be reused (existing) new field - "useLatest" of type boolean - relevant only for stateless VMs